 Unaudited years

-ELTRAK SA 2017 - 2022
+ELTRAK SA 2019 - 2023

-ELASTRAK SA 2017 - 2022
+ELASTRAK SA 2018 - 2023

-CHRISAFIS SA 2017 - 2022
+CHRISAFIS SA 2018 - 2023

-ELTRAK BULGARIA EOOD 2017 - 2022
+ELTRAK BULGARIA EOOD 2018 - 2023

 For the unaudited tax years mentioned in the above tables, additional taxes and surcharges may be imposed at the time to be considered and finalized.
 The Group shall make an annual assessment of any liabilities expected from the audit of past financial years by taking the corresponding forecasts where necessary.
 Management considers that, beyond the forecasts formed, any amounts of taxes that may arise will not have a significant effect on a consolidated financial position, its operating results, and the Group's cash flow.
-The Group and the Company have formed on December 31st, 2022 a sufficient provision of €49 thousand and €44 thousand, respectively.